 Hypotheses

-This dissertation asks “How do gender differences in interest for different political topics emerge?”
+This dissertation asks “How do gender differences in interest in different political topics emerge?”
 It hypothesizes that political socialization plays a central role in explaining the emergence of gender differences in political interest, with parents and peers the most important agents of childhood political socialization.

 While gender tendencies towards agency vs. communality contribute to women’s interest in health care and men’s interest in partisan politics, a broader application of socialization theory that includes parents and peers would provide a more comprehensive understanding of who influences girls and boys in how much interest they have in varied aspects of politics.
 Gender homophily and parental socialization both suggest that children are influenced by same-gender models, but these theories need to be further specified.
-Parental socialization predicts a parent’s political interest influences political interest more strongly for their same-gender children than other-gender children, but it is not clear if this applies for interest in political topics other than partisan politics.
+Parental socialization predicts a parent’s political interest influences political interest more strongly for their same-gender children than other-gender children, but it is not clear if this applies to interest in political topics other than partisan politics.
 On the other hand, gender homophily predicts more same-gender than mixed-gender peer discussions, and this finding applies to political discussions as well.
 However, no study has thus far examined the implications of this theory for gender differences in political interest.

-The study seeks to bridge two literatures on gender, socialization and political interest; one that emphasizes agency/communality leading to interest in different political topics, and the other suggesting the transmission of political interest by same-gender models.
-The goal is to measure interest in various political topics and link it to parents’ interest for those same topics.
-This is something that has not been done beforehand; parents’ and children’s political interest is typically compared using a single measure of political interest, but we don’t know if same-gender models have the same impact on interest transmission for each political topic.
+The study seeks to bridge two literatures on gender, socialization and political interest; one that emphasizes agency/communality leading to interest in different political topics, and the other suggests the transmission of political interest by same-gender models.
+The goal is to measure interest in various political topics and link it to parents’ interest in those same topics.
+This is something that has not been done before; parents’ and children’s political interest is typically compared using a single measure of political interest, but we don’t know if same-gender models have the same impact on interest transmission for each political topic.

-Hypothesis 1: Children’s interest for specific political topics is more affected by political discussions with their same-gender parent than other-gender parent.
+Hypothesis 1: Children’s interest in specific political topics is more affected by political discussions with their same-gender parent than other-gender parent.

-Hypothesis 2: Children’s interest for specific political topics is more affected by political discussions with their same-gender peers than other-gender peers.
+Hypothesis 2: Children’s interest in specific political topics is more affected by political discussions with their same-gender peers than other-gender peers.

 According to Hypothesis 1, on average, a mother will have more transmission potential of her interest in specific political topics to her daughters than sons through political discussion, for example.
-This reinforces gender gaps in interest for individual political topics.
+This reinforces gender gaps in interest in individual political topics.
 Hypothesis 2 uses the same logic for same-gender peers.
 Hypotheses 1 and 2 are summarized in Figure 1, with a few additional background details.

-Put neatly, the general theory is that children’s interest for specific political topics comes mainly from socialization by their same-gender parent and peers.
+Put neatly, the general theory is that children’s interest in specific political topics comes mainly from socialization by their same-gender parent and peers.

 Theoretical Framework